lgsvl/gym-lgsvl/README.md

     dtype=np.float32,
   ),
 ```
 which defines a continuous action space defined as a 2-D array.
-The first element is the steering value and the second is braking/throttle (nagative values are braking and positive are throttle).
+The first element is the steering value and the second is braking/throttle (negative values are braking and positive are throttle).

 The observation space is defined as a single camera image from the front camera using the Box space from gym: